agray998/AMS-TRIO-TASK/README.md

-# trio-task
+# Trio-task

-A flask app that is set up and configured to work with docker compose, the task for the delegates is to write a working docker-compose.yaml.
+This is a Flask application that is set up and configured to work with a database and nginx.
+Write a docker-compose.yaml that will bring all these services up and allow the app to run on port `80`.